swarch-2f-rootly/2f/Prototype_4/README.md

 - TTL (Time-To-Live) policy to ensure freshness of cached data.
 - Cache invalidation rules for data updates.
 - Integration with backend metrics for cache hit/miss analysis.

+#### Architectural Pattern: Caching – Aside

+The **Cache-Aside pattern** improves performance by storing frequently-used or expensive-to-compute data in a fast-access memory layer.
+Instead of querying the primary database every time clients request analytics data, the backend first checks whether the result is already stored in the cache.
+If it is (cache hit), the data is returned immediately, significantly reducing latency.
+If the data is not present (cache miss), it is fetched from the database, returned to the client, and then written to the cache so future requests can be served faster.
+This pattern reduces load on the database and accelerates repeated access to popular analytics endpoints.

+Cache-Aside is particularly effective in read-heavy analytics scenarios where users repeatedly request the same metrics or dashboards.
+By ensuring that expensive computations or database operations are performed once and reused many times, the pattern stabilizes performance during bursts of traffic.
+Additionally, the use of TTL and invalidation rules ensures that cached values remain fresh while still providing substantial performance gains.

+#### Architectural Tactic: Maintain Multiple Copies of Computations (Manage Resources)

+In the context of caching, this tactic refers to storing precomputed or repeatedly-used results in multiple locations—the primary database and the cache.
+Instead of recalculating analytics for each request or executing identical database queries thousands of times, the system maintains an additional copy of the result in Redis.
+This secondary copy acts as a computational shortcut that avoids redundant work and reduces overall system strain.

+By maintaining these additional computed copies, the system can rapidly serve repetitive workloads and absorb high traffic volumes without overwhelming the database.
+The tactic directly supports performance efficiency by minimizing duplicate computations, improving response times, and allowing the backend to sustain significantly more concurrent users.
+In combination with the Cache-Aside pattern, this tactic forms a powerful mechanism for stabilizing platform performance during peak read demand.

 ####  Implementation Caching Results